How to craft a jaw-dropping engineering cover letter

 - To Mrs. Jane Doe & the Engineering Team,

-3. Write an attention-grabbing engineering cover letter introduction
+4. Write an attention-grabbing engineering cover letter introduction

-The introduction of your engineering cover letter not introduces you to the employer but also ensures their interest stays piqued, encouraging them to read further.
+The introduction of your engineering cover letter not only introduces you to the employer but also ensures their interest stays piqued, encouraging them to read further.

 To make your introduction compelling, you should include: